TANISHA-singh-7/BloomWithin/README.md

-# **Bloom Within**: Comprehensive Mental Health Support Platform
+# Bloom Within: Comprehensive Mental Health Support Platform
  is an all-in-one mental health support platform designed to empower individuals on their journey to emotional well-being.
 Our platform offers a range of features and resources to help you understand, manage, and improve your mental health.
-Whether you're seeking therapy insights, mood tracking, mindfulness sessions, or community engagement,  has you covered.
+Whether you're seeking therapy insights, mood tracking, mindfulness sessions, or community engagement, Bloom Within has you covered.

 ## Features